Pages

 'Yo no conosco los hombres!
 I don't know them!
 Banditos,' I yelled back.

 'She have to pay money.
-You don't go anywhere!'
+You don't go nowhere!'
 He pointed at me.

 'Money now!' roared the skinny driver, leaning in the bus.